 Application of professional skills in organizing, analyzing, and technically evaluating records for accuracy and completeness in the ambulatory health care setting.
 Covers assignment of correct code numbers to diagnoses and procedures for indexing health data and processing insurance claims.
-Prerequisite: AHE 110 with minimum C grade or department chair permission.
+Prerequisite: AHE 110, AHE 102 or AHE 160 with minimum C grade and concurrent enrollment in161 or department chair permission.